1e100/cloud_archive/README.md

 # Cloud archive

-This `WORKSPACE` rule for Google Bazel lets you securely download private workspace dependencies from S3 or Minio.
+This set of `WORKSPACE` rules for Bazel lets you securely download private workspace dependencies from Google Cloud Storage, S3, Minio, or Backblaze B2.
+This can be useful when pulling data, code, and binary dependencies from these storage backends into your Bazel build.

 ## Requirements

 This currently only works on Linux, although adapting it to macOS and Windows shouldn't be difficult.

+### Google Cloud storage

+The `gsutil` command must be installed, and authenticated using `gcloud auth login`.

 ### S3